brigosx/wp_countdown/README.md

   <li><strong>template</strong>: For Elementor use only.
 Can display a saved Elementor template by using it's title (Optional)</li>
   <li><strong>color</strong>: A gradient background color (default is 1) number.
 Possible values 1 up to 4 (Optional)</li>
 </ul>

+<i>The "show_day" parameter should be used in combination with "due_day" and should always be greater than "due_day" parameter.</i>